• Art Magazine

 • Vexations - 840 Times Erik Satie at the Colón Theater in Buenos Aires

-• Multilingual exhibition texts in 2025: accessible, searchable, museum-like
+• Multilingual exhibition texts in 2025: accessible, searchable, museum-quality

 • Sculpture